 Microsoft Certified Master, SQL Server 2008

 - Server Hardware Transplant: I designed a migration plan to move an OLTP database requiring four nines of uptime to new hardware.
 The plan included testing, validation, monitoring, and rollback steps.
-My client executed the migration flawlessly without me needing to ever touch the system— I made sure we didn’t miss a single detail and that all vital signs were healthy while my client performed the surgery.
+My client executed the migration flawlessly without me needing to ever touch the system.

 - Index Bypass Surgery: I showed my client the fragmentation and scalability problems of storing hundreds of gigabytes of frequently updated data in heaps.
 I coded an indexing change to safely and quickly add clustered indexes with the minimum resources and most flexible change plan.
 My client and I tested and executed the change together, then monitored and validated application speed and health.
 Following the change, SQL Server saved 20% of wasted space on disk and in memory while maintaining up to 30K batch requests per second.